-TOP TIP #1 – Use your favourite spices to create your own unique marinade for the slow roast lamb shoulder.
+TOP TIP #1 – Use your favourite spices to create your own unique marinade for the lamb shoulder.
 Great spices for this meat include cumin, thyme, rosemary, paprika, cumin seeds, whole garlic (pierce the lamb with a sharp knife and pop slithers of garlic cloves straight in), black pepper, fennel seeds, coriander.

 TOP TIP #2 – If you prefer not to have the chewy skin/bark, simply cover the roasting tin loosely with foil for the slow roasting process.